Our Welsh Heritage - - The Eynons

 With considerable searching over the years we have failed to locate any indication of an immigration record, however, it surely must exist somewhere and it will yet be located.
 A boat record is like finding a proverbial "needle in a haystack" for boats were crossing the Atlantic constantly from, one port or another.

-In the process of our Eynon research which has covered a period of many years, we have had personal contact with, of course, descendants of Martha, our ancestor of the three girls father James brought with him and, also, living descendants of the other two sisters, Louisa and Charlotte plus descendants of the second eldest daughter, Frances, whose family years later, migrated to America.
+In the process of our Eynon research which has covered a period of many years, we have had personal contact with descendants of Martha, one of the three girls James brought with him.
+Also contact with living descendants of the other two sisters, Louisa and Charlotte.
+Also descendants of the second eldest daughter, Frances, whose family years later, migrated to America.
 More will be reported of this latter family later in this story.

 Another distant relative on daughter, Louisa's descendants was a Mrs. Peeril H. Graham who, in the years of 1943 and 1944 lived in Logan, who was then an elderly lady doing considerable temple work.
 She also worked in the Idaho Falls temple.
 She was the granddaughter of Louisa Eynon who married Israel Clark.
 Louisa's children, according to their family group sheet, were born in Farmington, Utah and the last three of the family of nine children were born in Logan.
 Louisa, however, passed away in 1898 in Teton, Idaho.
 A large branch of this Clark family still reside in the Idaho Falls area.